 Ongoing

-Entry: free with general admission for Singaporeans and PRs, $20 for other adults
+Entry: Free for Singaporeans and PRs, $20 for other adults

 📍 City Hall Wing, Level 2, DBS Singapore Gallery